 SWOG-1318 A Phase II Study of Blinatumomab (NSC-765986) and POMP (Prednisone, Vincristine, Methotrexate, 6-Mercaptopurine) for Patients >/= 65 Years of Age with Newly Diagnosed Philadelphia-Chromosome Negative (Ph-) Acute Lymphoblastic Leukemia (ALL) and of Dasatinib (NSC-732517), Prednisone and Blinatumomab for Patients >/= 65 Years of Age with Newly Diagnosed Philadelphia-Chromosome Positive (Ph+) ALL

-I. To evaluate the 3-year survival rate in elderly patients with newly diagnosed
+I. To evaluate the 3-year survival rate in elderly patients with newly diagnosed Philadelphia

-followed by POMP (prednisone, vincristine sulfate, methotrexate, and mercaptopurine)
+(prednisone, vincristine sulfate, methotrexate, and mercaptopurine) maintenance.

 II.
 To evaluate in a preliminary manner (feasibility study) the safety of dasatinib-steroid

 based induction followed by blinatumomab treatment in combination with dasatinib followed by

 dasatinib-based maintenance in patients with newly diagnosed Ph-positive ALL,

 relapsed/refractory Ph-positive ALL, and Ph-like dasatinib-sensitive mutations or kinase